-The MPhil by Advanced Study is considered to consist of the dissertation (which contributes 60%) and the essay component (which contributes 40%).
+The MPhil by Advanced Study consists of the dissertation component (which contributes 60%) and the essay component (which contributes 40%).
 The essay component includes the 4 essays and the oral presentation.

 The three 2k essays account for 5% each (15% in total), the 4k essay 15%, and the oral presentation 10%.